 Relatives and friends of alcoholics share their experiences, strengths and hopes in order to solve their common problems through these groups.
 Refer to their website for meeting times and locations.
 The Kansas City Al-Anon office can be reached at 816-373-8566 in Missouri or 913-384-4653 in Kansas.

 Alateen is an organization which grew out of Al-Anon.
 This organization offers a recovery program for young people.
 Alateens are sponsored by Al-Anon members.
 The Kansas City Al-Anon office can be reached at 816-373-8566 in Missouri or 913-384-4653 in Kansas.

 This is a network of support groups for adult children and grandchildren of alcoholics.
 A current listing of meeting times and locations can be found on its website.

 Self-test, meeting locations and literature related to cocaine addictions can be found online.

 Call the helpline at 1-800-561-2250 or email.
-Meeting locations, information and self-tests are available on the website.
+Meeting locations, information and self-tests are available on their website.

 Johnson County STOP Underage Drinking Project

 This non-profit organization is staffed by volunteers who are focused on eliminating the incidence of underage drinking and related tragedies.
 Members provide underage drinking prevention programs to youth, parents and adults in the Johnson County area.